milomg/reactively/Reactive-algorithms.md

 This quickly solves the diamond problem by separating the execution of the graph into two phases, one to increase a number of updates and another to update and decrease the number of updates left.

-To solve the equality check problem we just store an additional field that tells each node whether any of its parents have changed value when they updated
+To solve the equality check problem MobX just stores an additional field that tells each node whether any of its parents have changed value when they updated

 ## Preact Signals